 Dunedin City Highlights, Peninsula Scenery & Penguin Tour

-Embark on a picturesque drive from Port Chalmers to explore the charming Dunedin city and the Otago Peninsula, which is renowned as the wildlife capital of New Zealand.
-During your journey, make a stop at the iconic Dunedin Railway station, which is one of most photographed buildings in the Southern Hemisphere.
-While driving along the Otago Peninsula, be sure to capture the stunning views of the breathtakingays, beaches, and harbor, which are home to a diverse range of wading birds.
+Embark on a scenic drive from Port Chalmers to discover the charm of Dunedin city and the Otago Peninsula, New Zealand’s wildlife capital.
+Along the way, stop at the iconic Dunedin Railway Station, one of the most photographed buildings in the Southern Hemisphere.
+As you journey through the Otago Peninsula, take in the stunning views of its breathtaking bays, beaches, and harbor—home to a rich variety of wading birds.

-To further enhance your experience, we recommend joining a guided tour at the Yellow Eyed Penguin reserve, which is dedicated to the conservation of the endangered Yellow Eyed Penguin.
-The reserve's conservation project is entirely funded by guided tours, and the funding received is utilized for habitat restoration, predator control, a research program, and on-site rehabilitation care for penguins that are sick, starving, or wounded.
-By participating in the tour, you will be directly supporting this incredible project to protect penguins from the threat of extinction.
+To enrich your experience, we recommend joining a guided tour at the Yellow-eyed Penguin Reserve, dedicated to the conservation of the endangered Yellow-eyed Penguin.
+The reserve’s vital conservation efforts are funded entirely by these tours, supporting habitat restoration, predator control, research programs, and on-site care for sick, injured, or starving penguins.
+By participating, you’ll be directly contributing to this essential work to protect these remarkable birds from the threat of extinction.

 TOUR DETAILS